aibaba-ai/aibaba-ai/libs/partners/exa/README.md

 # langchain-exa

-This package contains the LangChain integrations for Exa Cloud generative models.
+This package contains the AI Agents Force integrations for Exa Cloud generative models.

 ## Installation